 Human Trafficking Prevention

 The SBAC works with multiple organizations, both on campus and in the Rochester community, to address many of the social injustice issues and health care disparities that are faced by the LGBT community.
-Initiatives have included the addition of transition-related health care benefits for UR students and employees, the creation of a webpage specifically for LGBT patients at Strong Memorial Hospital, and the launch of a “Trans @ U of R” webpage to provide information to support transgender students as they navigate University of Rochester campus facilities, resources, and systems.
+Initiatives have included the removal of transition-related health care exclusions for UR students and employees, the creation of a web page specifically for LGBT patients at Strong Memorial Hospital, and the launch of a “Trans at Rochester” web page and guide book to provide information to support transgender students as they navigate University of Rochester campus facilities, resources, and systems.

-The Center has an international reach as well.
-Dr. Cerulli, the Center’s director, has provided consultation to the World Health Organization and Fogerty International on issues related to domestic violence, child abuse, and Human Trafficking throughout the Greater Mekong Subregion.
-These initiatives include quantitative and qualitative research studies, as well as strategic planning.
-The Center also is host to international scholars from the region who are doing pre- and post-doctoral fellowships at the University of Rochester, who attend various Center activities.
-A major initiative of these collective efforts includes the potential launch of a survey of perinatal women linking intimate partner violence, depression, and child health outcomes.
+Dr. Cerulli has provided consultation to the World Health Organization and Fogarty International on issues related to domestic violence, child abuse, and human trafficking throughout the Greater Mekong Subregion.
+The Center is also host to international scholars from the region who are pre- and post-doctoral fellows at the University of Rochester.
+A major initiative of these collective efforts is the launch of a survey of perinatal women linking intimate partner violence, depression, and child health outcomes.